hsarfraz/CSE-41287-linear-algebra-for-machine-learning/README.md

 ## week 7 key take aways ([link]())

+* PCA (principal component analysis) and it's connection with SVD (singular vector decomposition)

 ## week 8 key take aways ([link]())

+* PCA applied on a images dataset and looking at how MSE is reduced

 ## week 9 key take aways ([link]())

+* covering linear regression on the MPG dataset and seeing how MSE (mean squared error) is reduced

 ## week 10 key take aways ([link]())